Sharky90/100-days-of-code/r1-log.md

 //Day 6:September 11.
 Wednesday//
 Wow how many version are there with the same output?!
 This was a case instead of nesting a for loop inside a while loop, I had to nest a while loop inside a for loop to get same results...

+//Day 7:September 12.
+Thursday//
+Today I've learned about 'approximate solutions' (starting with a guess and increment by some small value for some small epsilon)...
+The exercises are getting harder I must crunch more codes and tackle this course! 💻🤓

 ### R1D2